- How to create Visual Filter

 You should toggle on the Is Checkbox Meta Field option, as we are dealing with meta fields.

-After that, you should set the queried field key in the Query Variable field.
-Put the Name/ID of the necessary meta field to filter the data.
+After that, you should type in the name of the meta field into the Query Variable field.
+It should be the Name/ID of the meta field you previously created to filter the data.

 How to add Visual Filter to the page

 Open the page where you want to place your filter with Elementor editor.
 Drag and drop the Visual Filter widget to the canvas.

 In the Content field choose the filter that you’ve previously created.